CHALLENGEDevelop a feature-rich social platform

 However, the problem was that there was no verification of whether the existing requirements truly mattered to the intended users’ needs, which could lead to a bloated set of legacy requirements, and, consequently, redesign, redevelopment, retesting, and increased costs.

-This was the point where we saw the main risks of the traditional methodology and decided to switch to Agile project management, gradually involving our client so that he could experience the drastic improvement in the digital product development.
+This was the point where we saw the main risks of the traditional methodology and decided to follow the Agile product launch plan, gradually involving our client so that he could experience the drastic improvement in the product development.

-The advantages of this methodology for the project were:
+The pros of this methodology for this project were:

 For starters, let’s brush up on the concepts of Agile and Scrum.